erickrf/bfrpg-data/README.md

 ## Input File

-The scripts were written for the [Field Guide Omnibus r4](https://basicfantasy.org/downloads.html) file.
+The scripts were written for the [Field Guide Omnibus r4](https://basicfantasy.org/downloads.html) file and the [Core Rules 4th Edition](https://basicfantasy.org/downloads.html).

 Hopefully future versions will still be compatible.

 ## Scripts